Calculated risk – the future of policing in England and Wales

 I think it is fair to say that he left those of us in attendance in little doubt that the tempestuous relationship between the Government, police and media is set to continue for some time.
 Roll on volume III I say.

-James Hargrave is an Account Manager at JBP PR & Parliamentary affairs.
-A graduate in Modern History and Politics James joined JBP in October 2012 and works across a range of clients providing political analysis and communications strategies.
+James Hargrave joined JBP in October 2012 and worked across a range of clients providing political analysis and communications strategies.